-Sitegen assembles webpages through a pipeline consisting of templates and pages.
+Sitegen assembles static webpages through a pipeline consisting of templates and pages.
 If you're looking for something dynamic try out Lapis.

 Pages and templates can be written in html or markdown.
 The site is defined

-pages that need to be brought in, it can also specify configuration
+all pages that need to be brought in, it can also specify configuration

 Pages can be assigned any number of types, which lets your aggregate pages into groups.
 Enabling you to create blogs, among other things.